jokubokla/ESP32_CYD/README.md

 So if you like, feel free to use the STP File **ESP32_STAND_V2.stl** provided in folder **3D_PRINT** to put your CYD in a convenient position.

+Note: I yust found out that Github changes .stl files.
+My 19kB file became a 239kB file after upload and I can't open it anymore in Cura.
+Therefore I added an extra .zip file with the original.

 That's it, folkes.
 Have fun...